KedarPanchal/FLAN-T5-Small-Summary-Finetune/README.md

 library_name: transformers
 ---
 # FLAN-T5-Small Fine-Tuned for Summarization
 This model is a fine-tuned `flan-t5-small` transformer trained to summarize text when provided the instructions to do so.
-The model was trained on abstracts from publically available research papers and their summaries.
+The model was trained on abstracts from publicly available research papers and their summaries.

 ## Model Overview
 * **Base Model:** `flan-t5-small`